 Apps can use background refresh to update its complications up to four times per hour.

 Background URLSession tasks can be scheduled to pull data from servers up to four times per hour.
 Remember to always reattach your delegate when your app is activated so that it can receive updates that might be pending.

-Push notifications can be sent from your servers to each watch up to fifty times per day.
-Space them at regular intervals or send them more frequently if their data are bursty.
-The fifty-first and later notifications will be ignored, so apply throttling on the server, as needed.
-Use these mechanisms individually or combine them, as needed.
+Push notifications can be sent from your servers to each Watch up to 50 times per day.
+Space them at regular intervals or send them more frequently if the data are bursty.
+The 51st and later notifications will be ignored, so apply throttling on the server as needed.
+Use these mechanisms individually or combine them as needed.
 You can see how important it is to keep your complications up to date.
 There are multiple mechanisms at your disposal to allow you to keep your complications up to date even when the app isn't active.
-Mix and match the techniques we discussed to deliver the best possible experience.
-All the mechanisms we discussed today can be used with independent watch apps to give your app the greatest possible flexibility.
+Mix and match the techniques we've discussed to deliver the best possible experience.
+All the mechanisms we discussed today can be used with independent Watch apps to give your app the greatest possible flexibility.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.